jcenn/rust-tcp-test/README.md

 # rust-tcp-test
-## over-the-network tic-tac-toe app using the TCP protocol written in rust
+## network tic-tac-toe app that utilizes the TCP protocol

 <!-- ### made mainly to learn rust -->